Info

 <uses-permission android:name="android.permission.INTERNET" />

-To initiate the ConsentTool, go to your targeted class and create a instance of CMPConsentTool like shown below:
+To initialize the ConsentTool, go to your targeted class and create a instance of CMPConsentTool like shown below:

 class CmpDemoActivity : FragmentActivity() {